the-write-one/Git_Tutorial/README.md

 ## Cloning the Fork Using Git Command Line

-Cloning a Git repository creates a local copy on your computer and allows working remotely and syncing between the two locations.
+Cloning a Git repository creates a local copy on your computer for working remotely.
+Git command line tools allow syncing changes between the two locations.

-Git command line tools can be used for working remotely.
 The separate tutorials below provide details how to install and configure them on your local computer.

 - [Installing Git](Installing_Git.md) <br> This tutorial is intended for novice Git users and guides you through the step-by-step Git Setup Wizard.
 You will need to install Git to use the command line tool.

-- [Setting Up SSH Key](SSH_Key.md) <br> Procedures to generate, set up an SSH key and use it with a GitHub account. <br> With SSH keys, you can connect to GitHub without supplying your username or password at each visit. <br> Using SSH is optional, alternative being an HTTPS connection.
+- [Setting Up SSH Key](SSH_Key.md) <br> Procedures to generate, set up an SSH key and use it with a GitHub account. <br> With SSH keys, you can connect to GitHub without supplying your username or password at each visit. <br> SSH is an optional alternative to an HTTPS connection, which does not have a key configuration step, but will require username and password for Git operations.

 ### Cloning the Repository Locally